 - LSAT Registration Fee: This is the cost of taking the test itself, including LSAT Writing.
 Most people take between two and four LSATs.
-Note that you may qualify for a fee waiver, which will allow you to take two LSATs for free.
+Note that you may qualify for a fee waiver, which will allow you to take either one or two LSATs for free, depending on your tier.
 Keep in mind that you can only take three LSATs within a single testing year (which runs from June to May) and five LSATs max within the last five testing years.

 - Law School Report Fee: Once you’ve assembled your CAS file, you still need to send it to law schools.
 This is the fee for each law school you’re applying to.
 This report will contain your LSAT scores, transcripts, letters of recommendation, and other information important to your application.
-You may qualify for a fee waiver which will cover the cost of six law school reports, depending on which tier you qualify for.
+You may qualify for a fee waiver which will cover the cost of either three six law school reports, depending on which tier you qualify for.

 Additional LSAT Fees (2021)